 (231 words)

-Prediction models in healthcare aim to estimate an individual’s probability that a condition or disease is already present (diagnostic model) or that an outcome will occur in the future (prognostic model), conditional on the values of multiple predictors.
+Prediction models in healthcare aim to estimate for an individual, the probability that a condition or disease is already present (diagnostic model) or that an outcome will occur in the future (prognostic model), based on multiple predictors.

 Publications on prediction models have increased in recent years, and there are often competing prediction models for the same outcome or target population.
 Healthcare providers, guideline developers and policymakers are often unsure which model to use or recommend, and in which individuals or settings.
 Hence systematic reviews of these studies are increasingly demanded, required and performed.